dev-cetera/df_di/README.md

 ### Creating an Async Service:

-Notice how no onInitService is Future.
+Notice how onInitService is a Future.
 This means that DI will treat it as async.

 ```dart
 final class AsyncServiceExample extends Service {